vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

     Mark variable for tracing , during runtime
     ``` helper.DEBUG # watchvar helper.DEBUG```
-By default , all variable that are attached to modules, will be shown throughout the trace, on all files shown.
+By default , all variable that are attached to modules, will be shown throughout the trace, on all files run through,and all lines,once defined.
 * How multi file support works
   * In order to look for modules, the current directory of the provided file is added to the syspath, for python to look through.
   * Something trivial but important to mention, make sure relative imports are structured in a way that the current working directory is the directory of the file.

 * Additional:
-  * Arrays are visualized as as  ascii texttables .
+  * Arrays are visualized as as  ascii texttables .This simple method allows for seemless rendering , and not having the overhead.

 Important Limitations :